• EnglishEspañol日本語한국어Português

 Session traces: Explore a webpage's life cycle

-Our Session traces UI provides a detailed timeline of the load and interaction events during a webpage's full life cycle, for as long as ten minutes.
-After you select the session URL or session trace ID, you can use the detailed waterfall visualization and heat map overview to examine metrics and identify problems related to:
+Session traces provides a detailed timeline of the load and interaction events during a webpage's full life cycle up to ten minutes.
+Select the session URL or session trace ID, you can use the detailed waterfall visualization and heat map overview to examine metrics and identify problems related to:

 • Page load timing